 Orange Ginger Vinaigrette

-- Place all of the ingredients into a jar or bowl and mix until fully combined.
-Any leftover vinaigrette will keep in the fridge for up to three days.
+- Add the olive oil, orange juice, orange zest, ginger, harissa, salt, and pepper into a jar or bowl and mix until fully combined.
+Any leftover vinaigrette will keep in the refrigerator for up to three days.

 If you want to pack this to bring to work or school the next day, you can add the dressing the night before.
 If you want to keep the lunch bowl in the fridge longer than that, add the vinaigrette when you eat it.